aqlaboratory/openfold/README.md

 run inference with AlphaFold-Multimer, use the (experimental) `multimer` branch instead.

-By default, OpenFold will attempt to automatically tune the inference-time `chunk_size` hyperparameter controlling a memory/runtime tradeoff in certain modules during inference.
-The chunk size specified in the config is only considered a minimum.
-This feature ensures consistently fast runtimes regardless of input sequence length, but it also introduces some runtime variability, which may be undesirable for certain users.
-To disable this feature, set the `tune_chunk_size` option in the config to `False`.
+To minimize memory usage during inference on long sequences, consider the following options:

-As noted in the AlphaFold-Multimer paper, the AlphaFold/OpenFold template stack is a major memory bottleneck for inference on long sequences.
+- As noted in the AlphaFold-Multimer paper, the AlphaFold/OpenFold template stack is a major memory bottleneck for inference on long sequences.
 OpenFold supports two mutually exclusive inference modes to address this issue.
 One, `average_templates` in the `template` section of the config, is similar to the